saj1th/saj1th.github.io/content/post/post-1.md

 #### Serving Layer

 DynamoDB is still a good choice for the recommendations datastore as long as we work around its [limits](https://www.alexdebrie.com/posts/dynamodb-limits/).
-Adding Amazon DynamoDB Accelerator (DAX) for the Content Recommendation Api could help keep the provisioned throughput down for DynamoDB while maintaining lower latencies
+Adding Amazon DynamoDB Accelerator (DAX) for the Content Recommendation API could help keep the provisioned throughput down for DynamoDB while maintaining lower latencies

 With the [Photon engine](https://databricks.com/product/photon)  providing [better price/performance](https://databricks.com/session_na21/radical-speed-for-sql-queries-on-databricks-photon-under-the-hood) for all the data in the data lake -  [Databricks SQL clusters](https://databricks.com/product/databricks-sql) could eliminate the need for the additional hop of copying data over to a data warehouse.